CVE-2026-9978

 Google · Chrome

-A use-after-free vulnerability exists in the Glic component of Google Chrome, which may lead to memory corruption and arbitrary code execution.
+A use-after-free vulnerability exists in the Glic component of Google Chrome, potentially allowing remote code execution when processing malicious web content.

 Executive summary